ctrlsth/IF2111-Praktikum/README.md

 # IF2111-Praktikum
-Repository for IF2111 Algoritma Struktur Data by 18221171 Hans Stephano E
+Repository for Praktikum IF2111 Algoritma Struktur Data - 18221171 Hans Stephano E